anodyne/docs/skinning-tips.md

-# Skinning Tips & Tricks
+# Skinning Nova - Tips & Tricks

 These tips and tricks will help you skin Nova faster and easier.